wudi-ldd/EPAF/README.md

 ## Overview

 EPAF (Efficient Pore Annotation Framework) is an advanced automatic image annotation framework.
 It streamlines the annotation process for microscopy images, enhancing efficiency and accuracy in research workflows.
-By leveraging powerful models like SAM (Segment Anything Model) and integrating techniques like LoRA (Low-Rank Adaptation), EPAF provides a robust framework for researchers and practitioners in image segmentation and analysis.

 ## Installation

 Clone the repository: